Pericles: Samian War

 The Samian War was one of the last significant military events before the Peloponnesian War.
 After Thucydides's ostracism, Pericles was re-elected yearly to the generalship, the only office he ever officially occupied, although his influence was so great as to make him the de facto ruler of the state.
 In 440 BC Samos went to war against Miletus over control of Priene, an ancient city of Ionia on the foot-hills of Mycale.
 Worsted in the war, the Milesians came to Athens to plead their case against the Samians.

 When the Athenians ordered the two sides to stop fighting and submit the case to arbitration in Athens, the Samians refused.
 In response, Pericles passed a decree dispatching an expedition to Samos, "alleging against its people that, although they were ordered to break off their war against the Milesians, they were not complying".
 (Note: According to Plutarch, it was thought that Pericles proceeded against the Samians to gratify Aspasia of Miletus.)

 In a naval battle the Athenians led by Pericles and nine other generals defeated the forces of Samos and imposed on the island an Athenian administration.
 When the Samians revolted against Athenian rule, Pericles compelled the rebels to capitulate after a tough siege of eight months, which resulted in substantial discontent among the Athenian sailors.
-Pericles then quelled a revolt in Byzantium and, when he returned to Athens, gave a funeral oration to honor the soldiers who died in the expedition.
+Pericles then quelled a revolt in Byzantium and, when he returned to Athens, gave a funeral oration to honour the soldiers who died in the expedition.

 Between 438 and 436 BC Pericles led Athens's fleet in Pontus and established friendly relations with the Greek cities of the region.
 Pericles focused also on internal projects, such as the fortification of Athens (the building of the "middle wall" about 440 BC), and on the creation of new cleruchies, such as Andros, Naxos and Thurii (444 BC) as well as Amphipolis (437–436 BC).